aL0NEW0LF/lgamila/README.md

 ### Browser Extension

-1. Build the extension: `pnpm --filter extension build:all`
+1. Build the extension using the command from the [Development Commands](#development-commands) section
 2. Load the extension in your browser:
    - **Chrome**: Load from `apps/extension/build/chrome-mv3-prod`
    - **Firefox**: Load from `apps/extension/build/firefox-mv2-prod`